 - Recognize the impact of human activities on the environment.

-- Appreciate the importance of conservation for a sustainable future.
+- Appreciate the importance of conservation and taking care of the environment.

 This lesson will be delivered through a combination of teacher-led discussions, multimedia presentations, hands-on activities, and group work.

 - Whiteboard or blackboard